 Making best use of the nation’s scarce supply of land

-One of the main aspects of the Plan is to ensure we are making best use of the nations scarce supply of land.
-We have been given responsibility for producing and maintaining the National Brownfield Strategy on behalf of the Office of the Deputy Prime Minister (ODPM) to ensure that as much new development as possible is accommodated on previously developed land.
-An integral part of the work on the Strategy will be to look at mechanisms to bring contaminated land back into productive use.
+One of the key aspects of this plan is to ensure that we are making best use of the nation’s scarce supply of land.
+English Partnerships is also looking at mechanisms to bring contaminated land back into productive use as part of its wider brownfield land strategy.
+We have been given responsibility for producing and maintaining this strategy on behalf of the Office of the Deputy Prime Minister (ODPM) to ensure that as much new development as possible is accommodated on previously-developed land.

-The government is committed to making the best possible use of its own property assets and through English Partnerships; a Register of Surplus Public Sector Land has been created in collaboration with the RDAs, government departments and other public sector organisations.
-The Register will provide a single reference point for all participating public sector organisations and help ensure that wider government objectives, including housing need and regional economic strategies, are factored into land disposal decisions.
+The government is committed to making the best possible use of its own property assets and through English Partnerships, a Register of Surplus Public Sector Land has been created in collaboration with the Regional Development Agencies (RDAs), government departments and other public sector organisations.
+The Register will provide a single reference point for all participating public sector organisations and help to ensure that wider government objectives, including housing need and regional economic strategies, are factored into land disposal decisions.

-One of our most successful countrywide projects to date is the 10-year £385m National Coalfields Programme.
+One of our most successful countrywide projects to date is the 10-year £385 million National Coalfields Programme.
 Since the programme began in 1996, significant progress has been made in addressing economic, environmental and social issues in former coalfield communities, which were characterised by huge job losses, contamination and dereliction following the pit closures of the 1980s and 1990s.
-The Programme will help to create new uses for around 4,000 ha of former colliery/coking works land.
-In addition, 27 sites from the portfolio will be reassigned to the Land Restoration Trust to be transformed into sustainable green spaces.
+The Programme will help to create new uses for around 4,000 hectares of former colliery/coking works land.
+In addition over 1/3 of the portfolio will be returned as public open space.

-Middlehaven, an 80-acre former docks adjacent to Middlesbrough town centre, is a mixed-use regeneration project where English Partnerships is working with Middlesbrough Council, One Northeast and Tees Valley Regeneration.
-Following the recent completion of an £18 million reclamation and restoration contract for the dock basin and surrounding land, a regeneration site covering over 15 ha has been prepared for commercial and residential development.
+Middlehaven, a 80-acre former docks adjacent to Middlesbrough town centre, is a mixed-use regeneration project where English Partnerships is working in partnership with Middlesbrough Council, One Northeast and Tees Valley Regeneration.
+Following the recent completion of an £18 million reclamation and restoration contract for the dock basin and surrounding land, a regeneration site covering over 15 hectares has been prepared for commercial and residential development.
 The initial phase of the project is expected to comprise a new business park, exclusive waterside residential development and a range of community and leisure facilities.

-As well as being involved in physical regeneration, we also support organisations such as Contaminated Land: Applications in Real Environments (CL:AIRE), a public-private partnership devoted to finding innovative solutions for dealing with contaminated land.
+We also support organisations such as CL:AIRE (Contaminated Land: Applications in Real Environments), a public-private partnership devoted to finding innovative solutions for dealing with contaminated land.
 Enabling cost-effective land remediation techniques to be tested under real site conditions, it acts as an important link for the UK´s main players in contaminated land reclamation.
 Through stimulating new partnerships and projects, and matching them with suitable sites, CL:AIRE can then achieve environmental objectives in its development and re-use of derelict, contaminated sites.
+In this way UK expertise and contaminated land technologies are brought to the fore.

-Part of English Partnerships role is to disseminate the lessons learned from our initiatives to inspire a better way of life for the communities we serve.
-By sharing our experiences of best practice in land de-contamination and remediation, we aim to make England a better place to live and limit the impact of building much-needed housing on our precious countryside.
+Part of English Partnerships’ role as a national agency is to disseminate the lessons learned from our initiatives to inspire a better way of life for the communities we serve.
+By sharing our experiences of Best Practice in land de-contamination and remediation, we aim to make England a better place to live and limit the impact of building much-needed housing on our precious countryside.